iamDavidjunior/Countdown/README.md

 #Countdown
-This repository is a responsive landing page with countdown Using JavaScript
+This repository is a responsive landing page with countdown using Html, Css and JavaScript